 The walking tour starts at Isawaonsen Station on the JR Chuo Line.
-The first surprise awaits you inside the Tourists Information Centre where you can taste 16 different wines (selection changes twice each year).
+The first surprise awaits you inside the Tourist Information Centre where you can taste 16 different wines (selection changes twice each year).
 Just pay 200 yen and try the wine of your choice!
 Follow the instructions in the booklet provided by the tourist information centre.
-If you are lucky, they might provide you with a couple of crackers.
+If you are lucky, they might serve you a couple of crackers.
 Better yet, bring your own crackers and cheese.
 In addition, you might want to pick up a real wine glass at a 100-yen shop.

 Wine-Tasting at Isawaonsen Station

 Now, before you enjoy yourself too much, exit the station and get a taxi to Nadesiko Farm:

 The taxi ride to Nadesiko Farm is about 2.9 km from the station, and costs about 1,200 yen.
 The number to give the taxi driver is 0553-26-3520.